 Sulphur-Crested Cockatoo Temperament

 These birds are absolute clowns when it comes to personality.
-Jovial, fun-loving and gregarious, they can become a handful because of their constant craving for their owner’s attention.
+Jovial, fun-loving, and gregarious, they can become a handful because of their constant craving for their owner’s attention.
 They can also be rather loud, so you’d either need to place them in a sound-proofed room or have very considerate neighbors.
 They also tend to get overly attached to one person, which might lead to aggressive behavior towards others.
-Their raucous calls usually are at their peak during dawn and dusk, as those are the times in the wild when they make noise to get others of the flock together (at dawn) and to return to their nests (during dusk).

 The water and food dishes in the cage need to be replaced daily with clean ones.
-A complete disinfection of the cage needs to be carried out every other month.
-Replace the chewed up toys from time to time as well.
+Complete disinfection of the cage needs to be carried out every other month.
+Replace the chewed-up toys from time to time as well.

 The nails and beak should be clipped at regular intervals, or else they’d get too large and may cause injury to the owner.
 Clip the feathers as well to ensure your cockatoo does not fly away through an open window.
 Clip the feathers just enough to make sure they glide to the ground and not fall to it.

 Sulphur-crested cockatoos Feed on a varied diet that includes high-quality pellets and fresh fruits and vegetables.

 Experienced owners of sulphur-crested cockatoos take great care in preparing their birds’ diets, as cockatoos can quickly suffer from the effects of poor nutrition.

 A well-formulated, high-quality parrot pellet should account for 75 percent of its dietary needs.
 The remaining 25 percent should be fresh fruits and vegetables.
 Start by offering your bird 1/4 cup of pellets and 1/4 cup of fruits daily.
 Increase the amount as needed.
 Nuts and seeds can be given sparingly as training treats.